s3-li/TOP-recipes/README.md

 # odin-recipes
-My first ever project using html to create a recipe website
+My first ever project using html to create a recipe website based upon the lessons I've learnt from The Odin Project so far.